InformedPowerPlatform/license-assignment-accelerator/README.md

 ## Configure Data

 * From the ***Apps*** navigation in the Power Apps maker site, Open the **License Contracts** Model-Driven app

+### Cost Centers

 * Navigate to the Admin group and select the **License Cost Centers** table
   * Enter your Cost Centers that you wish to track as part of the individual assignments.
 These could be your internal Agencies, Departments, Teams, etc.

+### Assignees

 * Navigate to the Admin group and Select **License Assignees**
   * Enter or Import all of your possible assignees to this table.
 If available, set the assignee's default cost center to simplify the assignments.
+  * ***Note:*** You may want to use teams, departments, divisions, etc. as your assignees instead of individual people.
+If so, you can re-label the first/last name fields to use those names instead.
+Use the Power Apps Maker tool and edit the form in the **License Assignees** table to change the labels.
+When creating an ***assignment*** row, you can set the quanity of licenses being assigned to a number larger than the default of 1.
   * ***Optional:*** If you plan to allow users to track their own license assignments, and to request new assignments, those assignee's will also need to be ***users*** in the Dataverse environment.
 Once they are added into the *systemuser* table, you would select their Related User on the License Assignee row.

 ### Contracts

-* Navigate to **License Contracts** table and enter any high-level contracts you want to track
+* Navigate to **License Contracts** table and enter any high-level contracts you want to track.
   * Expiry Date is used to calculate the notifications sent out as contracts are about to expire.
   * The Owner can be an individual user, or a Team.
 When the notifications are sent, it will use the owner field to determine who to send the notification to.

+### Contract Lines

 * Next we will populate the **License Contract Lines** table.
 These are the individual descriptive types of licenses that will be assigned to people.
   * e.g. For a Microsoft Enterprise Agreement, you might have licenses for Microsoft 365, Dynamics 365 Customer Service, Power Platform Per User, etc. These would be **License Contract Lines**.
   * To simplify the entry of contract lines, while you are editing the individual **License Contract** click the ***+ New License Contract Line*** button in the Contract Lines subgrid.